kyma-project/telemetry-manager/docs/contributor/governance.md

       path: apis/telemetry/v1alpha1/(logparsers|metricpipeline|tracepipeline)_types_test.go
 ```

-The benefit of declaring linter exclusion rules on a file basis in the config file and not as package-level inline nolint instructions is that it is easier to visualize and analyse the linting suppressions.

 ### Dev environment configuration
 Read [golangci-lint integrations](https://golangci-lint.run/usage/integrations/) for information on configuring file-watchers for your IDE or code editor.